Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Cuspidal decompositions

 On the other hand, the multiplicity of $\cdots i_2^{na_2}i_1^{na_1}$ in $\scrL^n_\al$ can be computed using shuffle product.
 Any word in the character $\scrL^n_\al$ which ends with $na_1$ instances of $i_1$ must come from shuffling $n$ words where the final number of $i_1$'s sum to at least $n\al_i$.
 By the lex-maximality of the string data no word in $\scrL_{\al}$ can end with more than $a_1$ instances of $i_1$, so we can only achieve this by shuffling $n$ words that end in $a_1$ instances of $i_1$.
 Proceeding by induction, we can only arrive at $\cdots i_2^{na_2}i_1^{na_1}$ by shuffling $n$ copies of $\cdots i_2^{a_2}i_1^{a_1}$.
 In each $\scrL_\al$, the multiplicity of this word is $a_1!a_2!\cdots $ as argued above.
 For each $j$, there are $(na_j)!/(a_j!)^n$ ways of shuffling the letters $i_j$ from that index together.
 Thus the multiplicity of $\cdots i_2^{na_2}i_1^{na_1}$ in the character of $\scrL^n_\al$ is also

 Comparing characters shows that $\scrL^n_\al$ can only contain one copy of $\scrL_{n\al}$ as a composition factor, completing the proof. \end{proof}

-\begin{rem} The argument in the proof of Proposition \ref{prop:tpi} also shows that, in general, the induction $M\circ N$ of two simples contains a unique composition factor whose string data is the sum of those for $M$ and $N$; interestingly, this gives a new proof that the set of string parametrizations is a semi-group (in finite type it is the integral points of a cone). \end{rem}
+\begin{rem} The argument in the proof of Proposition \ref{prop:tpi} also shows that, in general, the induction $M\circ N$ of two simples contains a unique composition factor whose string data is the sum of those for $M$ and $N$; interestingly, this gives a new proof that the set of string parametrizations is a semi-group (in finite type it is the integral points of a cone).
+This same argument is given by Kleshchev \cite[2.31]{Kl} \end{rem}